Russian Banana Pancakes (1 Pancake)

 How to consume russian banana pancakes without glucose spikes

-Add a source of protein to your meal, such as Greek yogurt, cottage cheese, or a handful of nuts.
-Protein can help slow the absorption of carbohydrates and stabilize blood sugar levels.
+Include a side of protein, such as Greek yogurt, a handful of nuts, or a boiled egg.
+Protein can help stabilize blood sugar levels.

 Include Healthy Fats